St Clement's Church, Oxford: Development of the church building 19th-21st centuries

-In 2020-21 the organ and several pews were removed to create a more flexible space in the east of the church building.
+In 2020-22 the organ and several pews were removed to create a more flexible space and the kitchen was upgraded to allow for the preparation of hot food.

 The present

 The current congregation is drawn from all around the Oxford area and reflects a wide diversity of ages and backgrounds.

-In addition to the church building, many church and community activities take place at The Old Mission Hall ("The Mish") on Boulter Street and St Clement's Centre on Cross Street.
+In addition to the church building, many church and community activities take place at St Clement's Centre on Cross Street.

-St Clement's normally holds Sunday services at 10:30 and 18:30 with children and young people either attending the morning service with their families or having their own activities at "The Mish".
+St Clement's normally holds Sunday services at 10:30 and 18:30 with children and young people either attending the morning service with their families or having their own activities at St Clement's Centre.
 Mid-week activities include: